Smart Home Trends: What’s Now and What’s Next?

 With the global emergence of COVID-19 in early 2020, there has been universal concern about one of the ways the virus can spread: touch.
 As a result, retail stores and restaurants alike have taken the necessary steps to frequently disinfect and clean high-touch areas like checkout stations.
 In fact, 69% of retailers say no-touch payments have increased since January and 94% of retailers anticipate contactless payments to increase over the next 18 months, according to an August 2020 National Retail Federation survey.

-The same, less-touch concept has already been growing in popularity within the smart home as well.
+The same, less-touch concept has already been growing in popularity within the smart home with the smart speaker segment.
 In fact, more than 3 billion voice assistants were in use as of February 2019, with predictions that there will be 8 billion in use by 2023, according to Juniper Research.

-While voice commands continue to grow as a way to control other smart home devices, another is garnering more interest due to COVID-19: gesture recognition.
+While voice control continues to grow for smart home devices, another is garnering more interest due to COVID-19: gesture recognition.
 With this ability, devices can recognize and interpret movements without direct physical contact.
 As a result, we can expect optics and cameras to be more intimately integrated into HMIs in the future.

-Nearly half of the Jabil survey participants (48%) believe effective HMIs are the second most important element to the success of their connected home solutions.
+Nearly half of the Jabil survey participants (48%) believe effective HMI design is the second most important element to the success of their connected home solutions.
 But more than half report it as their top connectivity challenge.

 Which of the following will be most important to the success of your company's connected home solutions?
 Choose up to 3 of the following.